 The Veterinarian’s Go-To

-I've mentioned that some brands are more preferred by veterinarians because these companies spend a lot more money and time to hire scientists and nutritionist to formulate accurate, science-based dog food for sensitive stomachs formulas.
-Here are two of the go-tos that myself and my colleagues will often recommend.
+I've mentioned that some brands are preferred by veterinarians because these companies spend a lot more money and time hiring scientists and nutritionists to formulate accurate, science-based dog food for sensitive stomachs formulas.
+Here are two of the go-to's that myself and my colleagues will often recommend.

 Hill’s Prescription Diet i/d Digestive Care has been a “gold standard” sensitive stomach food for decades.
 Its formula has changed a bit in the last few years and more variety has been added to its line, including tasty “stew” canned options.